MartonTurbuk/ASMT/notes/D3_assesment_preparation_GPT.md

 >
 > This will then mean that the new copy is an exact copy of the original, but in no way connected so that no changes to one weill be reflected in the other.
 >
-- What is a Future in java?
-> **Answer:**
 >
-> In Java, 'Future' and 'CompletableFuture' are constructs used for asynchronous programming.
-Simply put, the Future class represents a future result of an asynchronous computations.
-This result will eventually appear in the Future after the processing is complete.
->
-> Once a 'Future' is created, it can be used to check the status of the asynchronous operation, retrieve the result ince it's available, or cancel the operation.
->
-> #### Example code snippet:
-> ```java
-> public class SquareCalculator {
->
->     private ExecutorService executor
->       = Executors.newSingleThreadExecutor();
->
->     public Future<Integer> calculate(Integer input) {
->         return executor.submit(() -> {
->             Thread.sleep(1000);
->             return input * input;
->         });
->     }
-> }
-> ```
->
-> The bit of code that actually performs the calculation is contained within the call() method, and supplied as a lambda expression.
-As we can see, there’s nothing special about it, except for the sleep() call mentioned earlier.
->
-> It gets more interesting when we direct our attention to the use of Callable and ExecutorService.
->
-> Callable is an interface representing a task that returns a result, and has a single call() method.
-Here we’ve created an instance of it using a lambda expression.
->
-> Creating an instance of Callable doesn’t take us anywhere; we still have to pass this instance to an executor that will take care of starting the task in a new thread, and give us back the valuable Future object.
-That’s where ExecutorService comes in.
->
-> There are a few ways we can access an ExecutorService instance, and most of them are provided by the utility class Executors‘ static factory methods.
-In this example, we used the basic newSingleThreadExecutor(), which gives us an ExecutorService capable of handling a single thread at a time.
->
-> Once we have an ExecutorService object, we just need to call submit(), passing our Callable as an argument.
-Then submit() will start the task and return a FutureTask object, which is an implementation of the Future interface.

-- What is a CompletableFuture in java?
-> **Answer:**
->
-> CompletableFuture Offers an extensive API consisting of more than 50 methods.
-Many of these methods are available in two variants: non-async and async.
-Allows combining several asynchronous operations into a single, fluent sequence.
-Provides a variety of methods for error handling, combines futures, or applying callbacks upon completion.
-Can be explicitly completed with a value or exception.
->
-> `CompletableFuture` supports function-style operations that can be applied to the result of asynchronous computation, such as `thanApply()`, `thenAccept()`, and `thenCombine()`.
-It also allows you to handle errors with methods like `exceptionally()`.

 - What is Optional in java?
 > **Answer:**
 >